Virtuant/hadoop-admin-2019/docs/hbase-pig.md

 This format looks a little different:

-* The first part put tabletest is just telling HBase which table we want to put the data into.
+* The first part put `tabletest` is just telling HBase which table we want to put the data into.
-* firstrow denotes where in the table we want to put the data.
+* `firstrow` denotes where in the table we want to put the data.
 Remember random read and writes, so we have to specify exactly where to store the data.
-* columnfamily1 refers to which column family we are going to be putting data into
+* `columnfamily1` refers to which column family we are going to be putting data into
-* Finally we put the value of testvalue.
+* Finally we put the value of `testvalue`.

 It's important to note here that HBase doesn't support multiple columns in a single statement.
 So if you had a table with a column family with two columns under it, the put statement to add to both columns would look like the following: